MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy has to implement ``LLUI_DISPLAY_IMPL_refresh()`` and call ``LLUI_DISPLAY_IMPL_flush()``.
 4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()``.
-5. When the display panel shows the latest frame, the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the a buffer address.
+5. When the display panel shows the latest frame, the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the buffer address.
 6. The Graphics Engine is now unlocked.
 7. Some drawings are performed in the buffer.